OudayAhmed/Continuous-Integration/README.md

 - **Yiming Ju**: Yiming has implemented the tests and written documentation for the repo_github.py methods.
 - **Oscar Knowles**: Oscar has implemented the tests and written documentation for the continuous_integration.py methods and written SEMAT and project documentation (README) together with Christofer and Elin.
 - **Elin Liu**: Elin was the stakeholder for building and implemententing the Sphinx tests and written SEMAT togheter with Oscar and Christofer.
-- **Christofer Vikström**: Christofer created the code, documentation and tests for the notification system that sends email from the CI server to the team member with the build results.
-He also created the SEMAT and project documentation (README) together with Oscar.
+- **Christofer Vikström**: Christofer created the code and documentation for the notification method that sends email from the group dedicated CI gmail to the team member with the build results.
+He also created the SEMAT and project documentation (README) together with Oscar and Elin.

+### Argument 1 for P+:
+Property: Most commits (typically 90%) are linked to an issue describing the feature / commit.

+Currently, the requirements regarding commits tracing to issues is fulfilled.

+### Argument 2 for P+:
+Property: This history persists even if the server is rebooted.
+Each build is given a unique URL, that is accessible to get the build information (commit identifier, build date, build logs).
+One URL exists to list all builds.

+All builds are stored in a unique URL that can be found in /results.